Product Design | January, 2022

 Background

-The Dictionary.com website had not been completely redesigned in quite some time.
-Site features had been added here and there as the internal teams saw necessary in efforts to improve revenue and SEO, but they were not taking user needs into account.
-The result was a patchwork layout affect with pages of cluttered content that had no overarching, cohesive design.
+The Dictionary.com website had not been redesigned in quite some time.
+Over the years, features had been added to improve revenue and SEO, without considering user needs.
+This resulted in a cluttered, patchwork website layout that lacked a cohesive design.

 My Design Process